This morning I woke up early, like 3:30.

 We took some photos all together in the living room before heading out.

 Before leaving the house, she said goodbye to Angus.

 Turns out that was super heartbreaking!We all cried the whole way to the airport.

-Jane had collected songs that remind us of her, and we listened to
+Jane had collected songs that reminded us of her, and we listened to

 them last night at her farewell dinner and on the ride to the airport.

 That was a big mistake because I just cried.

 I can't stop thinking about her fingers, tiny mouth, and HUGE brown eyes.

 At the airport, the man who checked her in saw she was a missionary

 and blessed her with success saying,

 "All for Jesus!
 Anything that can help share His excellent name!

 Blessed be God, blessed be God!"